-This certificate opportunity will be available to students with anticipated graduation dates of May 2015 and later.
 As an overview, students in the certificate program will complete the following components, which include a minimum of 12 credits of academic coursework and experiential projects:

 - CCL Immersion Program - one gateway experience, including Urban Immersion, Beyond the Sallyport, Leading Edge, or participating in an ASB or GIS trip.

 - Certificate Electives - academic courses (6 cr. total) focused on a social issue relevant to students' anticipated civic leadership project (3 cr.) and leadership development (3 cr.)

 - CCL Action Program - one significant leadership, service, or research experience in identified CCL programs

 - Civic Leadership Capstone Course (3 cr.) and Project (3 cr.) - culminating series that challenges to move beyond civic action into civic leadership and change through a self-directed, faculty-advised community-based project